Yemeksepeti-Mobil-Android-Bootcamp/android-views-remidosol/README.md

 # Kodluyoruz/Patika.dev First Homework

 This repository is first homework that has been created for [Android Developer Bootcamp](https://www.patika.dev/bootcamp).
 It contains a README.md file and Android project that coded via using Kotlin.
+This app has been developed according to Samsung Galaxy S8 dimensions.

 ## Installation